caktus/talks/djangocon/2013/scaling/scaling.rst

 - Redis appeared to be slow in new relic, but when tested from the console, it was lightning fast (even under load).
 - We were getting lots of nf_conntrack errors in dmesg
-- This is using the gevent worker, which uses an event loop to process lots of requests in the same thread
+- This is using the gevent worker in gunicorn, which uses an event loop to process lots of requests in the same thread

 ----